matthiasmullie/scrapbook/CONTRIBUTING.md

 make test PHP=7.0 ADAPTER=MySQL,PostgreSQL,SQLite
 ```

-Travis CI has been [configured](.travis.yml) to run a matrix of all supported
+GitHub Actions have been [configured](.github/workflows/test.yml) to run supported
-PHP versions & adapters individually.
-Upon submitting a new pull request, that
+PHP versions & adapters.
+Upon submitting a new pull request, that test suite will
-test suite will be run & report back on your pull request.
-Please make sure the
-test suite passes.
+be run & report back on your pull request.
+Please make sure the test suite passes.

 ### Writing tests